A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: Introduction

 In Section 2, we introduce the basic notation and preliminaries, in particular the definition of $\hH$-triples and the isomorphisms between them.
-Using the Butterfly Theorem, we conclude the section with new formulations of Conjectures \ref{ConjA} and \ref{ConjB}, eliminating the overgroup that appears in their original versions.
 Section 3 establishes several results that allow us to construct new isomorphisms of $\hH$-triples from previously known ones.
 Sections 4–6 contain three main results that are essential to the final reduction.
 In Section 4, we give methods for reducing any $\hH$-triple to one whose normal subgroup is central in the stabilizer.
 Section 5 shows that isomorphisms of $\hH$-triples behave compatibly with the Clifford correspondence.
-Section 6 studies bijections of characters lying above the Dade–Glauberman–Nagao correspondence and proves that the corresponding characters in these bijections satisfy the ordering relations of $\hH$-triples.
+Section 6 studies bijections of characters lying above the Dade–Glauberman–Nagao correspondence and proves that the corresponding characters in these bijections satisfy the isomorphims of $\hH$-triples.
 In Section 7, we move Conjectures \ref{ConjA} and \ref{ConjB} from quasi-simple groups to central extensions of direct products of isomorphic simple groups.
 Section 8 then provides the final reduction, that is, the proof of Theorem \ref{thmC}.
-As evidence supporting Theorem \ref{thmC}, we prove Theorem \ref{thmD} in Section 9.
+As evidence supporting the validity of this approach, we prove Theorem \ref{thmD} in Section 9.